Passports in Arizona

 How to Get a Passport in Arizona

-If you are an adult planning to get a passport, then there are specific items that the state of Arizona requires in addition to proof of identity like driver’s license or ID cards.
+If you are an adult planning to get a passport, then there are specific items that the state of Arizona requires in addition to proof of identity like a valid AZ driver’s license or ID cards.
 All US passport locations that process applications will require the same documentation due to federal regulations.
 If you are not able to provide the acceptance facility with the following items, then you will not be able to obtain travel documentation:

 - A completed passport application